|HDAS||Native Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 Which ‘alternative tools to support expert searchers’ will HEE be considering?

-- The person joining our team on secondment will help start to investigate the types of technologies with the potential to address the needs of expert searchers, to inform an options appraisal.
+- Our secondees will investigate the types of technologies with the potential to address the needs of expert searchers

-- Through HEE’s work on the 2019 Topol Review and the current CILIP Technology Review, we have a good range of contacts in industry and academia, as well as links with expert searchers who are already using some of the tools.
+- Through HEE’s work on the 2019 Topol Review and the current CILIP Technology Review, we have a good range of contacts in industry and academia.
+We also have links with expert searchers who are already using some of the tools.

 eBooks from Kortext